WHO-Civil Society Working Group to Advance Action on Climate and Health

 Working Group Highlights

-The Capacity Building Subcommittee released an open letter to health education stakeholders calling on universities and other academic institutions to strengthen climate change education for all health professionals
+In 2022 the Capacity Building Subcommittee released an open letter to health education stakeholders calling on universities and other academic institutions to strengthen climate change education for all health professionals.

 Working Group Co-Chairs